Low Output from motor using pedal assist?

 - When re-installing, do not force any screw, if you have to force it, it is not aligned or something is in the way and you are likely to cause damage.

-Check all internal cables, ensure all connections are secured and no cables are crushed, discolored, crimped, or torn.
+Check all internal cables at the internal controller as shown.
+Ensure all connections are secured and no cables are crushed, discolored, crimped, or torn.

 Carefully disconnect, inspect both ends for bent pins or damage, properly align and carefully reconnect.